gertjanrocks/homebridge-commander/README.md

 | `powerstate`  |  X  |  X  | true for on |
 | `outletinuse`  |  X  |  -  | true for in use |

-Example of a switch command:
+Example of a switch command config:
 ```
 "commands": [{
     "name": "OutletName",